Gauahar Khan: Early life

-Khan was born on 23 August 1983 in a Muslim family in Pune, Maharashtra to Zafar and Razia Khan.
+Gauahar Zafar Khan was born on 23 August 1983 in a Muslim family in Pune, Maharashtra to Zafar and Razia Khan.
 She completed her schooling from Mount Carmel Convent School, Pune.
 She is the youngest of five siblings and the sister of actress Nigaar Khan.

 Career

 Khan started her career as a model.
 In 2002, at the age of 18, she participated in Femina Miss India contest where she came fourth and won the Miss Talented title.
 Later that year, she represented India in the Miss International 2002 contest.
 Khan appeared in a small role in movie Miss India: The Mystery as a model participant.

 She appeared in a couple of music videos one of which, "Hawa Mein Udati Jaaye" by Bombay Vikings, became hugely popular.
 She anchored the film gossip show Page 3 on Zoom Television.
 In 2004, Khan made her entry in Bollywood with two films, Aan: Men at Work and Shankar Dada M.B.B.S., a Telugu film in item songs.

 In February 2009, she participated in Sony TV's celebrity dance reality show, Jhalak Dikhhla Jaa 3 where she became the first runner up of the show.
 She made her acting debut in the 2009 Yash Raj Films production Rocket Singh: Salesman of the Year.
 Anupama Chopra said, "Gauahar was fashionable, ambitious and smart receptionist, she was sharply etched and memorable as Koena in the film".
 In 2010, Khan appeared in Ekta Kapoor's Once Upon a Time in Mumbaai in an item number, "Parda".

 Khan next appeared as outspoken and rebellious Samara Shroff in the action thriller Game (2011).
 NDTV said that "Gauhar as the loyal secretary Samara is nicely outfitted."
 Later in the year, along with her sister Nigaar Khan, Gauahar appeared in the reality show, The Khan Sisters.
 Khan played Chand Bibi in the 2012 romantic drama Ishaqzaade, in which she also appeared in two item numbers "Jhalla Walla" and "Chokra Jawaan".
 Shomini Sen of Zee News stated that, "Gauahar as a kind-hearted prostitute Chand sizzles in two songs.
 It is pity that she is used so less in the film.".
 Taran Adarsh said, "Gauahar is lovely in a special role.
 Also, she dances very well in the two tracks."

 In 2013, Khan became a celebrity contestant in the seventh season of Colors TV's reality show Bigg Boss, an Indian version of the reality TV show Big Brother.
 Khan took an exit after her boyfriend Kushal Tandon was asked to leave after he hit VJ Andy.
 A day later she returned to the house.
 She emerged as the winner in December 2013 defeating actress Tanishaa Mukerji.

 In May 2014, Khan participated in Colors TV's stunt show Fear Factor: Khatron Ke Khiladi in its Fifth Season along with Kushal Tandon.